The Future Self & The Toddler Mind

 Redirect, redirect, redirect.

-And to get things done, just like keeping a child safe and focused on what I'd like them to do (or not do), I watch and redirect my mind as often as possible.
+To get things done, just like keeping a child safe and focused on what I'd like them to do (or not do), I watch and redirect my mind.

-If you've ever meditated, you'll know how challenging it can be to sit for even two minutes and focus on breath or a thought.
-I couldn't believe how challenging it was!
+If you've tried meditating, you know how challenging it can be to sit for even two minutes and focus on breath or a thought.

 It takes effort to manage our minds and focus, to finish what we start.

-A completely clear counter feels a lot better than a partially clear counter.
+• A completely clear sink feels a lot better than a partially clear sink.

-I challenge you to watch your mind, to see what she's up to, to see if you can get her to finish something you've wanted to finish today.
+And I challenge you to see if you can finish something you've wanted to finish today without mind drama.

 Good luck, have fun, and let me know how it goes!